Center for Biblical Theology and Eschatology

 - "six days shalt thou labour, and do all thy work:

 - but the seventh day is the Sabbath of the Lord Thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates:

 - for in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the Lord blessed the Sabbath day and hallowed it."

-The emphasis again is on the working for the period of time illustrated by the number six, and in the seventh year to be set at liberty (free) from that work.
-This law was spiritually pointing to a Sabbath of rest in Christ, wherein those in bondage might be set free.
+The emphasis again is on the working for the period of time illustrated by the number six, and in the seventh year its completion when they were to be set at liberty (free) from that work.
+This law was spiritually pointing to a Sabbath of rest in Christ, wherein those in bondage to sin might be set free.
 God doesn't inspire these things written by mere coincidence, these are spiritual truths to guide and teach us what the number signifies.
 The number seven illustrates the totality (completeness) of whatever is in view, while the number six is the part of the seven designated for our work.

 - "...I made a covenant with your fathers in the day that I brought them forth out of the land of Egypt, out of the house of bondmen, saying, at the end of seven years let ye go every man his brother an Hebrew, which hath been sold unto thee; and when he hath served thee six years, thou shalt let him go free from thee..."